Learn. Belong. Give Back.

 Young Advocates' Standing Committee Civility Award 2018

-The Advocates' Society Biennial Fall Forum will honour some exceptional young advocates with the YASC awards.
-Help us celebrate civility in the profession by nominating a TAS member who conducts their practice with honour and treats colleagues and opposing counsel with equal respect.
+The Young Advocates' Standing Committee Civility Award is intended to honour a young advocate who conducts their practice with honour, and treats colleagues and opposing counsel with equal respect.

 Criteria for the Civility Award: